backstage/backstage/plugins/azure-devops/README.md

 **Notes:**

 - You'll need to add the `EntityLayout.Route` above from step 2 to all the entity sections you want to see Git Tags in.
-For example if you wanted to see Pull Requests when looking at Website entities then you would need to add this to the `websiteEntityPage` section.
+For example if you wanted to see Git Tags when looking at Website entities then you would need to add this to the `websiteEntityPage` section.
 - The `if` prop is optional on the `EntityLayout.Route`, you can remove it if you always want to see the tab even if the entity being viewed does not have the needed annotation

 ## Limitations